itsasko/TicTacToe/README.md

 ## 🚀 How to Run

-1. Go to the latest release and download the archived folder.
+1. Go to the latest release and download the archived folder
-2. Unzip.
+2. Unzip
-3. Run TicTacToe.exe.
+3. Run TicTacToe.exe